 FYI: While online, I also chatted with Avant, a customer-service agent, using the website’s Live Chat feature.
 Unlike other companies, Medical Guardian doesn’t require any personal information — such as your phone number or address — to take advantage of Live Chat support.

 MGMove costs $199.95 up front.
-For comparison, the SOS Smartwatch from Bay Alarm Medical costs $159.
-I've tested both systems and discovered that the two watches look very similar and are likely made by the same manufacturer.
-The software and features are where you'll notice a difference.
-MGMove's more advanced features are worth the higher price, in my opinion.
+This is less expensive than Medical Guardian’s previous smartwatch model, Freedom Guardian, which cost $249.95 before it was discontinued.
+For comparison, the SOS Smartwatch from Bay Alarm Medical costs $159, so Medical Guardian is on the pricier side.
+I’ve tested both systems and discovered that the two watches look very similar and are likely made by the same manufacturer.
+The software and features are where you’ll notice a difference.
+MGMove’s more advanced features offer excellent value.

 Money-Saving Tip: Before making a purchase, call customer service or chat with a live customer-support agent.
 Medical Guardian offers promotions throughout the year to help you save.
 AARP members can receive discounts, too, but you’ll need to call before purchasing.